-At Georgetown University, I am Assistant Professor of the Practice in the School of Continuing Studies and serve as Faculty Director of Higher Education Administration, a new master’s program that I am building and launching in Fall 2018.
+At Georgetown University, I am Assistant Professor of the Practice in the School of Continuing Studies and serve as Faculty Director of Higher Education Administration, a new master’s program that launched in Fall 2018.

 I hold a Ph.D. in Education from the University of California, Los Angeles, a master’s degree in Global Affairs from New York University, and a B.A. in English Language and Literature from the University of Michigan.